 Explore the PlatformRunning and Optimizing Your Referral Program

 A referral program that launches to silence isn't a failure of design — it's a failure of activation.
-The best incentive model in the world won't matter if your customers don't know the program exists or don't feel motivated to participate.
+The best incentive model in the world won't matter if your clients don't know the program exists or don't feel motivated to participate.
 Here's how to drive initial adoption and scale what works.

 Driving Initial Participation